viktoryest/url_shortener/README.md

 Major changes include:

 - using Bootstrap 5 instead of Bootstrap 4;
-- sign up and sign in pages;
-- creating a table of users, including usernames and passwords;
 - sign up and sign in mechanisms using Flask-Login;
+- access restriction to general statistics
+(possible only after authorization);
-- statistics of user requests in a personal profile.
+- individual statistics in a personal profile;

-Planned:

--the ability to set the first-level domain by yourself.
+-the ability to set the first-level domain by yourself;
+- visual elements, like greetings, various types of flash messages.